inueni/django-subadmin/README.md

 `django-subadmin` provides a special kind of `ModelAdmin`, called `SubAdmin`, that allows it to be nested within another `ModelAdmin` instance.
 Similar to django's built-in `InlineModelAdmin`, it allows editing of related objects, but instead of doing it inline, it gives you a full `ModelAdmin` as sub-admin of parent `ModelAdmin`.
 Like `InlineModelAdmin` it works on models related by `ForeignKey`.
 Multiple `SubAdmin` instances can be nested within a single `ModelAdmin` or `SubAdmin` allowing for multi-level nesting.

+### Suported Python and Django releases

+Current release of `django-subadmin` is **2.0.0** and it supports Python 3 only and Django versions 2.0 and up.

+There is also a *legacy* **1.9.3** release with support for Python 2.7 and Django versions 1.9, 1.10 and 1.11.
+This release is **no longer maintained and supported**, but it's made available for legacy applications.

+#### Verison numbering

+django-subadmin versions follow Django version numbers. django-subadmin major and minor version numbers equal the minimal compatible django release.

 ## Installation

 The easiest and recommended way to install `django-subadmin` is from [PyPI](https://pypi.python.org/pypi/django-subadmin)